MOBILIZE 物理治療中心

 Acute Stage (Week 1-5)

-• Strengthening the whole trunk and lower limbs by closed and open kinetic chain exercise with symptoms allowed
+• Strengthening the trunk and lower limbs using open and closed kinetic chain exercises as tolerated

 Subacute Stage (Week 6-10)